Taposiris Magna: Recent excavations

 A radar survey of the temple of Taposiris Magna, west of Alexandria, Egypt, had been completed earlier in 2002 as part of the search for the tomb of Cleopatra and Mark Antony.
 The Supreme Council of Antiquities (SCA) expedition excavating the temple and its surrounding area was headed by Zahi Hawass, then secretary general of the SCA, and Kathleen Martinez, the scholar from the Dominican Republic.

 In 2012, it was discovered that the ruins had been affected by the Second Battle of El Alamein.
 The team had found several unexploded bombs as well as charred remains of Italian and New Zealand soldiers within its tunnels.
 As of 2013, the excavation had been halted, but Martinez was later given permission to continue her work on the site.

 In a 2015 television documentary called "Cleopatra's Lost Tomb" (shown October, Channel 4 in the UK), Martinez said that she was sure that they were close to finding the tomb there, possibly in a corner of the site where two likely tombs deep underground had been discovered.
 It was hoped that work to investigate the likely tombs would commence when the official digging season opened in 2016.

 On 21 June 2020, Science Channel released a two-hour documentary entitled "Cleopatra: Sex, Lies, and Secrets" to reveal recent discoveries.

 In January 2021, Egyptian-Dominican researchers led by Kathleen Martínez announced the discovery of 2,000-year-old ancient tombs with golden tongues dating to the Greek and Roman periods.
 Her team also unearthed gold leaf amulets in the form of tongues placed for speaking with the deity Osiris in the afterlife.
 The mummies were depicted in different forms: one was wearing a crown, decorated with the horns of the deity Hathor and the image of the cobra snake who represents the deity Wadjet at the forehead; the other mummy was depicted with gilded decorations representing a wide necklace.

 In 2022, it was reported that a 1,305-meter water-transport tunnel dating to the Ptolemaic period was found 20 meters below ground.

+Excavations carried out in 2024 and 2025 by Kathleen Martinez's team, in collaboration with Universidad Nacional Pedro Henríquez Ureña from Santo Domingo from the Dominican Republic, at the temple of Taposiris Magna: